Condyloid process: Neck

 The neck of the process rises from the posterior of the ramus mandibulae.
 It is flattened from before backward, and strengthened by ridges which descend from the forepart and sides of the condyle.

 Its posterior surface is convex; its anterior surface has a depression for the attachment of the lateral pterygoid muscle.

 Fractures

-Because the articular disk prevents the mandible from moving posteriorly, the condylar neck is often subject to fracturing when the jaw suffers a blow.
+Since the articular disk prevents the mandible from moving posteriorly, the condylar neck is often subject to fracturing when the jaw suffers a blow.